Creating special environments with positive impact for

 Rebuilding single-family house Koolskamp / architecture & interior / design 2024 /

-Framed by two twisted barn typologies, the home is rooted as the heart of the landscape / A promenade through the living spaces reveals ever-changing views of the surroundings: grazing cows, active farm fields, vistas and perspectives - designed on the rhythm of the sun / The asymmetrical roofs create a gently fitting undulation where each room together with its surroundings can create a sense of surprise, tranquillity and relaxation /
+Framed by two twisted barn typologies, the home is rooted as the heart of the landscape / A promenade through the living spaces reveals ever-changing views of the surroundings: grazing cows, active farm fields, distant vistas and layered perspectives - designed on the rhythm of the sun / Materials that define the farmstead and the outdoor spaces are consistently extended into the interior, reinforcing the continuity between inside and outside.
+Not only transparency through glass, but also transitional zones such as canopies, covered terraces and the carport, with their solar orientation, allow for flexible use throughout the day and across the seasons / The asymmetrical roofs create a gently fitting topography where each room together with its surroundings can create a sense of surprise, tranquillity and relaxation /

 l a p k